maxcountryman/irctk/README.markdown

 often recommended to use `super()` to make sure these are available in your plugin class.
 Check out bot.py for a look at what's available.

-In order to use the plugin you will need to add it to the list of configured plugins to load.
+In order to use the plugin you will need to save it to voxbot/plugins and add it to the list of configured plugins to load.
 Typically something like this should work, saved as config.py:

     class Config(object):
         '''Settings for our bot.'''